United States Regiments & Batteries > Pennsylvania > Infantry > 5th Regiment Pennsylvania Reserves

 September-October Duty in Maryland

 October 30-November 19 Movement to Falmouth, Va.
-Attached to 3rd Brigade, 3rd Division, 1st Army Corps, Army of the Potomac
+Attached to 3rd Brigade, 3rd Division, 1st Corps, Army of the Potomac

 December 12-15